 - Have some pita chips, crackers, or even tortilla chips with it for a quick snack.

-- Cut up some fresh raw veggies into sticks, like carrot, cucumber, rutabaga (Oh so delicious…), celery, or bell peppers, and scoop up some.
+- Fresh raw veggies like carrot sticks, cucumber, rutabaga (Oh so delicious…), celery sticks, or bell peppers, and scoop up some.

 - This dip is a great addition to any party platters or grazing boards next to classic hummus or tofu cream cheese.